sio2project/oioioi/README.rst

    can run memcached locally or on a remote server.
 For more information about memcached configuration see `official documentation`_.

+#. (optionally) You can ensure users are automatically notified of certain
+   events in the system - or notify them on your own - just enable the Notifications Server.
+   For more information, consult the *notifications/README.rst* file.

 .. _judging-machines:
 .. _install gevent: https://github.com/surfly/gevent#installing-from-github
 .. _set ALLOWED_HOSTS: https://docs.djangoproject.com/en/1.5/ref/settings/#allowed-hosts